malthe/chameleon/docs/reference.rst

 element processed after the defining element.
 If you redefine a global variable, you replace its definition for the rest of the template.

+.. tip:: Global variables may be changed by the execution of a
+         macro if that macro also declares the variable to be global.

 To set the definition scope of a variable, use the keywords ``local`` or ``global`` in front of the assignment.
 The default setting is ``local``; thus, in practice, only the ``global`` keyword is used.